 Marathon des Sables

 MDS is one of those epic challenges of a lifetime.
-MDS is a multistage race through the Sahara desert covering about 150 miles (250 kilometres) over 6 days.
-Runners must carry their own food, sleeping equipment and everything they will need whilst at MDS.
-People come from all over the world to enter MDS.
-I completed MDS in 2016, finishing 3rd amongst the British runners and 22nd overall.
-I learned many lessons whilst running MDS, here is a list of the top 10.
+A multistage race through the Sahara desert covering about 150 miles (250 kilometres) over 6 days.
+Runners must carry their own food, sleeping equipment and everything they will need whilst in the desert.
+People come from all over the world to enter this race.
+I completed MDS in 2016, finishing 3rd amongst the British runners and 22nd overall learning many lessons along the way, here is a list of the top 10.

 LIGHT PACK - Aim to get your running pack as light as possible.
 The MDS rules state a minimum of 6.5 kilograms and maximum 25 kilograms.
 This weight does not include the water in your bottles so make sure to allow for this.
 Trust me a light pack will be better than a heavy one.